Home

 They will also may sit in front of the blaring TV or cook cabbage soup during the showing.

 The Just Plain Nasty: Oh Boy!
-These are real fun tenants when it comes to selling rental property.
+These are real fun tenants when it comes to selling a rental property.
 These people not only do the above, they take things to the next level.
 Here are some things I've experienced:

 • Dog poop on the floors